Football in Scotland: Scottish Professional Football League

 The Scottish Professional Football League is a four tier football league system consisting of 42 teams.
 There are 12 teams in the top tier, the Scottish Premiership, and 10 in each of the lower three tiers, named the Scottish Championship, Scottish League One and Scottish League Two.

 The Scottish Premiership is the top league in Scotland, and consists of 12 teams.
 It has existed since 2013, when the Scottish Premier League and the Scottish Football League merged into the SPFL.
 The top tier of Scottish football is traditionally home to one of the world's most famous football rivalries, between Rangers and Celtic.
 Together the two clubs are known as the Old Firm, by virtue of the profitability of their rivalry.
 Rangers have won 55 Scottish league championships, which was a world record when the 55th title was won (2021) but has since been overtaken by Northern Irish club Linfield (56).
-Celtic, who have won 52 Scottish league championships, were the first non-Latin and first team from Great Britain to win the European Cup, in 1967.
+Celtic, who have won 55 Scottish league championships, were the first non-Latin and first team from Great Britain to win the European Cup, in 1967.
 The Old Firm rivalry was interrupted in 2012, when the company running Rangers went into liquidation and the club was forced to restart in the fourth tier of Scottish Football.
 The rivalry was resumed in September 2016, after Rangers had been promoted into the Scottish Premiership.

 The second, third and fourth tiers in the league structure are called the Scottish Championship, Scottish League One and Scottish League Two respectively, each consisting of 10 teams.
 Teams are relegated and promoted between the divisions.
-Relegation from the fourth tier may occur at the end of every season (from 2014-15 thereafter); the last placed team in the fourth tier will play the winner of a play-off between the Highland and Lowland League champions.
+Relegation from the fourth tier may occur at the end of every season (from 2014 to 2015 thereafter); the last placed team in the fourth tier will play the winner of a play-off between the Highland and Lowland League champions.
 Dismissal from the fourth tier is still possible, however, if a club finishes bottom three seasons in a row.
 In case of dismissal or withdrawal of a team (such as for economic reasons, etc.) a senior non-League level side can be elected in its place.

 The top team in the Championship is eligible for promotion to the Premiership.
-Since the 2013-14 season, a second promotion place is available via play-offs between 3 Championship sides and 1 Premiership side.
+Since the 2013–14 season, a second promotion place is available via play-offs between 3 Championship sides and 1 Premiership side.
 Falkirk were refused possible entry to the top tier in 2000 and 2003 due to not meeting the stadium requirements.
 Previously, requirements were that clubs had to have 10,000 seats in their ground, but this was changed to 6,000.
 Clubs must also have under-soil heating systems to prevent cancellation of matches caused by frozen pitches.

 Queen's Park, uniquely, were the only true amateur (players are not paid) member of the League still standing, having been a League member since 1900, until its membership voted to end that status in 2019.

-Senior non-league level
+Non-league level

 Immediately below the SPFL are two regionalised leagues: